 Immigration law can be complex and the relatives visa versus spousal scenario explained above is just one example.
 Intergate Immigration were established in 2006 and we quickly become the go to company for immigration advice.

-With over 6000 successfully processed application and the only immigration company with ISO 9001 accreditation you move to South Africa could not be in better hands.
+With over 6000 successfully processed applications, your move to South Africa could not be in better hands.